MicheleDelliVeneri/ALMASim/README.md

 ## Notes

 Cube size will dictate simulation speed and RAM usage.
 To gauge what you can affor to run, we advice to start with a single simulation of a 256 x 256 x 256 cube.
+1.85 GHZ is the descriminator between line and continuum spectral window.